 Impressed by the company’s lightweight Onitsuka Tiger shoe, which was made from materials that were a stark contrast from the heavy and painful shoes he grew up running in, Phil brokered a deal to bring the shoes back to the United States as an exclusive importer and distributor.

 Shortly after receiving his first shipment of the shoe samples, Phil immediately sent two pairs to his old track coach to get his thoughts on the lightweight shoe design.

-And so, after a quick meeting in January of 1964 in a Portland, Oregon hotel room, Bill and Phil each put $500 (which, at the time, was half of Phil’s life savings) on the table and went into business together under the name Blue Ribbon Sports.
-Despite having an official registered business and the exclusive contract to import the Onitsuka Tiger shoes into the USA, there was one thing that the two did not have —a physical storefront.
+And so, after a quick meeting in January of 1964 in a Portland hotel room, Bill and Phil each put $500 (which, at the time, was half of Phil’s life savings) on the table and went into business together under the name Blue Ribbon Sports.
+Despite having an official registered business and the exclusive contract to import the Onitsuka Tiger shoes into the USA, there was one thing that the two did not have: a physical storefront.

 Instead of seeing this as an obstruction, the two saw an opportunity: Why not go where the runners already are?

 Phil would follow Bill around to track meets around the Pacific Northwest and sell the shoes out of the trunk of his “Kitchen Green” 1964 Plymouth Valiant.
-One can only sell so many shoes at a time out of a car, however, and despite slowly gaining popularity in the running community, Phil and Bill still had to hold their day jobs to pay the bills; Bill on the track and Phil as both an accountant and a teacher in Portland.
+They could only fit so many pairs in the trunk at a time, though; despite slowly gaining popularity in the running community, Phil and Bill still had to hold their day jobs to pay the bills.
+While Bill was on the track, Phil worked as both an accountant and a teacher in Portland.